Dr. Will Rice

 M.S.
 Student she/her

-Sophie joins the Wildland and Recreation Management Research Lab as an M.S.
+Julia joins the Wildland and Recreation Management Research Lab as an M.S.
 Candidate in Parks, Tourism, and Recreation Management.

 Lolo